RBookBmcD/pwps_dab-documentation-ui/README.md

 This will update the json file containing all of the functions sorted by their verbs.

 ## Change Log
+Alpha 1.3 (7/29/2025)
+* Increased window size and Documentation window size for easier reading of Get-Help results

 Alpha 1.2 (7/22/2025)
 * Added Search bar for functions